DrZhivago1/DocWorld/README.md

 **v1.0.16 (00/00/0000):**

-	Updated "ExtendedStorage_ModAdditions.xml" for better compatibililty and slight additions to storage.
+	Updated "ExtendedStorage_ModAdditions" for better compatibililty and slight additions to storage.

 **v1.0.15 (08/10/2019):**